 The Service continues to seek collaboration opportunities with other emergency services and local councils to ensure value for money for Nottinghamshire residents.
-During 2022/23 the Service finalised its move into a Joint Headquarters with Nottinghamshire Police.
-This has completed a collaboration project which has been a three-year strategic action.
-This will enable the services to work more closely in the future which is expected to deliver some efficiencies.
+During 2023/24 the Service has been embedding its move into a Joint Headquarters with Nottinghamshire Police.
+This has enabled the services to work more closely and, in the future, may deliver some efficiencies.